microsoftgraph/msgraph-typescript-typings/README.md

 ![Demo GIF](https://github.com/microsoftgraph/msgraph-typescript-typings/raw/master/typings-demo.gif)
 ## Examples
 The following examples assume that you have a valid access token.
-We used [superagent](https://github.com/visionmedia/superagent) to perform the HTTP requests, but other libraries can be substituted.
+We used [superagent](https://github.com/visionmedia/superagent) to perform the HTTP requests, but you can use [our JavaScript SDK](https://github.com/microsoftgraph/msgraph-sdk-javascript) or other libraries as well.
 ```typescript
 import * as request from 'superagent';
 const accessToken:string = "";